 The age of the defendant or victim need not be stated unless proof of age is an essential ingredient of the offence.
 For example, in many cases involving sexual offences, proof of the victim's age is vital.
 (R v Hodgson 57 Cr.App.R.502)

 Where it is necessary to state an age, this must be stated in every count.

 Trading companies should be described by their proper corporate name or style, whether incorporated or not.

 If there is any doubt as to a company's correct title then the police should be asked to make enquiries.

-When a company is committed for trial the magistrate is required to do so by an order in writing in accordance with section 46 and Schedule 3, Magistrates' Courts Act 1980.
-You will need to ensure that such an order is drawn up because, without it, a company cannot be indicted.
+When a company is sent for trial the magistrate's court is required to do so by an order in writing in accordance with s.46 and Schedule 3, Magistrates' Courts Act 1980.
+You will need to ensure that such an order is drawn up as, without it, a company cannot be indicted.

-Where property is in the hands of a bailee, it may be shown as belonging to that person or the person having title.
+Where property is in the hands of a person without ownership, it may be shown as belonging to that person or the person having title.
 This is because, for example, theft can mean the taking of goods out of the possession of another.
-(See section 5(1) of the Theft Act 1968).
+(See s.5(1) Theft Act 1968)

 If property belongs to an unincorporated group of people, it should be shown as such in the particulars of offence without naming the individuals.
 Examples include trustees, commissioners, members and officers of clubs.

 If the owner of the property is deceased, it may be shown as belonging to the executor or administrators of the estate.

 If the identity of the owner of the property is not known, it is sufficient to describe it as 'belonging to a person unknown'.